Sexual Assault and Sexual Violence Policy

 - an individual is at imminent risk of harming another; and/or

-- there are reasonable grounds to believe that others in the College or wider community may be at risk of harm.
+- there are reasonable grounds to believe that others in the Seneca or wider community may be at risk of harm.

 In such circumstances, information would only be shared with necessary services to prevent harm, and the name of the survivor would not be released to the public.

-Where the College becomes aware of an allegation of sexual violence by a member of the College community against another member of the College community, the College may also have an obligation to take steps to ensure that the matter is dealt with in order to comply with the College’s legal obligation and/or its policies to investigate such allegations.
-In such cases, certain College administrators will be informed about the reported incident on a “need to know” and confidential basis, but not necessarily of the identities of the persons involved.
+Where Seneca becomes aware of an allegation of sexual violence by a member of the Seneca community against another member of the Seneca community, Seneca may also have an obligation to take steps to ensure that the matter is dealt with in order to comply with Seneca’s legal obligation and/or its policies to investigate such allegations.
+In such cases, certain Seneca administrators will be informed about the reported incident on a “need to know” and confidential basis, but not necessarily of the identities of the persons involved.